grafana/loki/docs/sources/architecture/_index.md

 Loki can be configured to [accept out-of-order writes](../../configuration/#accept-out-of-order-writes).

-When not configured to accept out-of-order writes, the ingester validates that ingested log lines are not out of order.
+When not configured to accept out-of-order writes, the ingester validates that ingested log lines are in order.
 When an ingester receives a log line that doesn't follow the expected order, the line is rejected and an error is returned to the user.